 It is also important to get rid of misunderstandings and superstition concerning birds of prey.
 Negative attitude among sheep farmers and reindeer herdsmen is suggested to be one of the major threats to golden eagles in Norway (Steen & Sørli 2008).
-Partly, this may be a cause of an increasing numbers of compensations for sheep and reindeer assumed to be killed by golden eagles, despite lack of documentation in most of these cases (Norwegian Ornithological Society
+Partly, this may be a cause of an increasing numbers of compensations for sheep and reindeer assumed to be killed by golden eagles, despite lack of documentation in most of these cases (Norwegian Ornithological Society 2013a).

-2013a).
 This probably contributes to sheep farmers and reindeer herdsmen calling for population reductions.
-It is also important to inform people to what extent golden eagles and white-tailed eagles actually kill reindeer calves and sheep, and about the lack of evidence that white-tailed eagles are involved in such cases.
-To date, there have only been a couple of cases confirmed in Norway where white-tailed eagle have attacked or killed livestock, and the species seems to prefer carcasses (Alv Ottar Folkestad & Magne Asheim pers. comm.).
-Such cases of scavenging upon carcasses is often misinterpreted by assuming that white-tailed eagle was to blame in killing livestock.
+It is also important to inform people to what extent golden eagles and white-tailed eagles actually kill reindeer Rangifer tarandus calves and sheep, and about the lack of evidence that white-tailed eagles are involved in such cases.
+Concerning the white-tailed eagle, there has not been a single case confirmed in Norway of the species attacking or killing livestock (lambs, goats or semi-domesticated reindeer), and the species seems to prefer carcasses (Alv Ottar Folkestad pers. comm.).

 In addition, it is important to make people aware of the value of having birds of prey around, in predicting the state of their environment and controlling prey populations.
+5 MIGRATION ROUTES IN NORWAY - IMPORTANT AREAS AND PROTECTION STATUS